 I prayed that that little calf would make it and that when the momma cow rounded the corner of the barn and saw me with her calf she didn’t take me out!I always swore my bathroom towels would match my decor and each other.
 Yes, I realize that of all the goals I could have set in life, having matching bath towels is not reaching for the stars, but it was a legitimate goal in my mind!

 I remember, at one of my wedding showers, opening a gift with a throw rug and some bath towels in it.
-I distinctly remember opening the box and being thoroughly confused, as they were a sage green and peach color.
+I distinctly remember opening the box and being thoroughly confused.
+They were a sage green and peach color, not the colors I wanted.
 My fluffy clouds of happiness were to be deep burgundy, matching my new home’s bathroom decor.
-These were not the colors I registered for!

 I thought I was polite, as my Mom tried to raise me with manners.
-I said “thank you.”
-But the giver must have seen the look of confusion on my face because she announced to everyone: “I know these aren’t the colors you registered for but what you chose seemed so dark and dreary I didn’t really like them, so I thought I would brighten them up a bit with these prettier colors.”
+I said “thank you” as politely as I could muster.
+However, the giver must have seen the look of confusion on my face.
+She promptly announced to everyone: “I know these aren’t the colors you registered for but what you chose seemed so dark and dreary I didn’t really like them, so I thought I would brighten them up a bit with these prettier colors.”

 My Bath Towels Lead A Double Life

-Who knew that my fluffy bath towels would be used like a shop rag sometimes, used to clean up kids’ puke, used to warm baby pigs, used dry off a newborn calf, used to get the mud off rubber boots or help save abandoned wild bunnies.
+Who knew that my fluffy bath towels would lead double lives.
+Be used as shop rag sometimes, to clean up kids’ puke, to warm baby pigs, dry off a newborn calf, to get the mud off rubber boots or help save abandoned wild bunnies.

 Maybe it’s the threadbare towels that actually make a happy home, because they have been used to make memories.